accs-uaa/wildlife-taxonomy-database/README.md

 To process new data, use the R scripts in the **02_data_insertion** folder to create SQL Insert statements from source data.

 To build a replicate copy of the database, run all R scripts and SQL statements included in the repository in the numerical order associated with the folders and script names.
 SQL statements can be executed in a SQL interpreter configured to access your database server.
-The resulting vegetation database will be identical to the version available online at [https://faunaofalaska.org](https://faunaofalaska.org).
+The resulting database will be identical to the version available online at [https://faunaofalaska.org](https://faunaofalaska.org).

 All scripts should be run in the numeric order associated with the script names.